Salewitcher/Witcher-Card-Match/README.md

 ## Credits

 - Modals Idea taken from [W3Schools](https://www.w3schools.com/)
-- GAme Idea and parts of code taken from [KennyYipCoding](https://www.youtube.com/@KennyYipCoding)
+- Game Idea and parts of code taken from [KennyYipCoding](https://www.youtube.com/@KennyYipCoding)

 ### Content

-- All content is written by designer with the idea offcourse coming mostly from my favourite ever video game "Witcher 3 - The Wild Hunt""
+- All content is written by the designer with the idea off course coming mostly from designer's favourite ever video game "Witcher 3 - The Wild Hunt""

 ### Media